👉🏼 Click here to Join I ❤️ .NET WhatsApp Channel to get 🔔 notified about new articles and other updates.

 Next install wasm-tools workload to enable aot on publish.
 Using the run property, you can specify which commands to execute.
 Add a run property with value of your dotnet workload install wasm-tools command.

-Code Sample - Install WASM Tools Workload
+- name: Install .NET WASM Build Tools

 Now that the .NET Core SDK is installed, you can run the dotnet publish command to build and deploy your Blazor app.
 Using the run property, you can specify which commands to execute.
 Add a run property with value of your dotnet publish command.

-Code Sample - Publish Project
+- name: Publish .NET Core Project

 • Using the -c (--configuration) argument, you can tell to build the project using the Release configuration.